Writing an emulator: the first steps

 }

 Now, this is assuming that we have a memory array which contains, from index 0 onward, the individual bytes of the boot ROM code.
 Still, wasn’t that quick?
 I’ve already virtually executed three bytes from the ROM, only 197 to go!
 It’s not quite as bad as it might sound since many instructions will repeat throughout the boot ROM, only with different parameters.
-For instance, LD SP,$fffe is very similar to the LD HL,$9fff instruction two lines below, or, a bit further down, to LD HL,$ff26.
-I could just implement a generic function that takes a 16-bit register as parameter and stores the next two bytes in memory in it.
+For instance, LD SP,$fffe

 In fact, if I remove all numerical parameters from the boot ROM’s assembly code, it turns out only 49 different instructions are used.
-This means I could technically run the whole boot sequence by only implementing the remaining 48 CPU instructions and never have to look at the rest of the instruction set!
+This means I could technically run the whole boot sequence by only implementing the remaining 48 CPU instructions and I’d never have to look at the rest of the instruction set!

 ADD (HL) INC B LD A,($FF00+d8) LD (d16),A LD L,d8